Weaving: Industrial Revolution

 Before the Industrial Revolution, weaving was a manual craft and wool was the principal staple.
 In the great wool districts a form of factory system had been introduced but in the uplands weavers worked from home on a putting-out system.
 The wooden looms of that time might be broad or narrow; broad looms were those too wide for the weaver to pass the shuttle through the shed, so that the weaver needed an expensive assistant (often an apprentice).
 This ceased to be necessary after John Kay invented the flying shuttle in 1733.
 The shuttle and the picking stick sped up the process of weaving.
 There was thus a shortage of thread or a surplus of weaving capacity.
 The opening of the Bridgewater Canal in June 1761 allowed cotton to be brought into Manchester, an area rich in fast flowing streams that could be used to power machinery.
 Spinning was the first to be mechanised (spinning jenny, spinning mule), and this led to limitless thread for the weaver.

-Edmund Cartwright first proposed building a weaving machine that would function similar to recently developed cotton-spinning mills in 1784, drawing scorn from critics who said the weaving process was too nuanced to automate.
+In 1784 Edmund Cartwright first proposed building a weaving machine that would function similarly to recently developed cotton-spinning mills, drawing scorn from critics who said the weaving process was too nuanced to automate.
 He built a factory at Doncaster and obtained a series of patents between 1785 and 1792.
 In 1788, his brother Major John Cartwight built Revolution Mill at Retford (named for the centenary of the Glorious Revolution).
 In 1791, he licensed his loom to the Grimshaw brothers of Manchester, but their Knott Mill burnt down the following year (possibly a case of arson).
 Edmund Cartwight was granted a reward of £10,000 by Parliament for his efforts in 1809.
 However, success in power-weaving also required improvements by others, including H. Horrocks of Stockport.
 Only during the two decades after about 1805, did power-weaving take hold.
 At that time there were 250,000 hand weavers in the UK.
 Textile manufacture was one of the leading sectors in the British Industrial Revolution, but weaving was a comparatively late sector to be mechanised.
 The loom became semi-automatic in 1842 with Kenworthy and Bulloughs Lancashire Loom.
 The various innovations took weaving from a home-based artisan activity (labour-intensive and man-powered) to steam driven factories process.
 A large metal manufacturing industry grew to produce the looms, firms such as Howard & Bullough of Accrington, and Tweedales and Smalley and Platt Brothers.
 Most power weaving took place in weaving sheds, in small towns circling Greater Manchester away from the cotton spinning area.
 The earlier combination mills where spinning and weaving took place in adjacent buildings became rarer.
 Wool and worsted weaving took place in West Yorkshire and particular Bradford, here there were large factories such as Lister's or Drummond's, where all the processes took place.
 Both men and women with weaving skills emigrated, and took the knowledge to their new homes in New England, to places like Pawtucket and Lowell.